 Samantha "Sam" Slater -Dance Instructor

-Samantha “Sam” Slater was born in Winfield, KS raised in Topeka, KS.
+Samantha “Sam” Slater was born in Winfield, KS and raised in Topeka, KS.
 As a first generation Asian-American in a single parent home, Sam found solace in dance, theatre, and cheer throughout her childhood.
-She started dance at age 3 and joined Ballet Midwest at age 12 up and performed in well known classical ballets production such as The Nutcracker, Sleeping Beauty, Giselle, Cinderella, and La Boutique Fantasque up until she graduated high school.
+She began dancing at age 3, joined Ballet Midwest at age 12 and performed in well known classical ballets production such as The Nutcracker, Sleeping Beauty, Giselle, Cinderella, and La Boutique Fantasque up until she graduated high school.
 During that same era she was very active in her local theatre community performing various shows such as Peter Pan, Cinderella, and Little Shop of Horrors.
 She also cheered for her high school and competed as well.
-After graduating high school 2007, Sam received a dance scholarship at Barton County where she competed nationally at the National Dance Association in Daytona, FL and placed top 10 out of many other Division II dance teams.
-During her time in college she started teaching at a local dance studio in her college town which jump started her career as a dance teacher.
-In 2012 she danced for a professional cheerleading for a pro arena football team Kansas Koyotes, which also assisted choreographing as well.
-Sam will be approaching her 11th year in teaching this year.
+After graduating high school in 2007, Sam received a dance scholarship at Barton County where she competed nationally at the National Dance Association in Daytona, FL and placed top 10 out of many other Division II dance teams.
+During her time in college she started teaching at a local dance studio which jump started her career as a dance teacher.
+In 2012 she danced and assisted with the choreography for the Kansas Koyotes, a professional arena football team.
+This will be Sam's 12th year as a teacher.
 She has experience in teaching Ballet, Jazz, Lyrical, Musical Theatre, Hip Hop, Acro, and competition coaching.